jhudsl/ari/README.md

 `file.show(ari_example("ari_comments.Rmd"))`).
 Make sure to knit your `.Rmd` file into the HTML slides you want to be turned into a video.

-Once you've finished your script and slides install the [`aws.polly`](https://github.com/cloudyr/aws.polly) package.
+Once you have finished your script and slides install the [`aws.polly`](https://github.com/cloudyr/aws.polly) package.
 You can find a guide for quickly setting up R to use Amazon Web Services [here](http://seankross.com/2017/05/02/Access-Amazon-Web-Services-in-R.html).